Saifulislamsayem19/Quora-Question-Pair-Similarity-Classification/README.md

 # Quora Question Pair Similarity Classification

-This repository contains code and a report for a project focused on identifying duplicate question pairs using machine learning.
+This repository contains the code and report for a project on question pair similarity classification.
+The goal is to classify pairs of questions as either "duplicate" (semantically similar) or "not duplicate" using machine learning models.
 The project utilizes the Quora Question Pairs dataset and explores several models, including Artificial Neural Networks (ANN), Logistic Regression, and Long Short-Term Memory (LSTM) networks.
+A key focus of this project is hyperparameter tuning and optimization of the ANN model using RandomizedSearchCV and Keras Tuner.

 ## Project Overview